Arkansas nurse hikes a mile in the snow to treat patients stuck at home

 “I could wind up in the hospital so fast if Patsy doesn’t do these visits because what she does ultimately keeps me from being in the hospital as much as I used to be,” said Rodgers.

+They recorded nearly 11 inches of snow on Monday at their home.
+However, that did not stop Rodgers’s nurse, Patsy Lewis, from getting to her.

-“That’s when I told Patsy … the only way we are going to get up there and hike up the hill,” said Jay Lewis, Patsy’s husband.
+“That’s when I told Patsy my wife– the only way we are going to get up there and hike up the hill,” said Jay Lewis, Patsy’s husband.

 The two trekked through nearly a mile of snow to make it to Rodgers’ home after their truck got stuck on the road.

-“I was going to make it up there to see her no matter what,” said Patsy.
+“I was going to make it up there to see her no matter what,” said Patsy Lewis.

 Rodgers says she is thankful for Lewis’s dedication to her patients.